-The Petite-France district is the old heart of Strasbourg – with its narrow streets of half-timbered houses lining the canalside, decked out with colourful baskets of flowers.
+Strasbourg’s Petite-France district is its historic heart – with its narrow streets of half-timbered houses lining the canalside, decked out with colourful baskets of flowers.
 Originally the houses here were built for tanners, fishermen and millers, but today you’re more likely to find restaurants, hotels and gift shops.
 Despite being busy it’s a really charming place to wander around the backstreets or stop for a drink along the waterfront.

-Take a boat trip around the canals
+Take a boat tour around the canals

 The route starts in Petite-France, stopping at two locks because this area has a higher water level, then carries on through the tanners’ quarter, under the covered bridges, past the Barrage Vauban and the Neustadt Imperial Quarter.
-It also breaks out of the city circle to travel up the river to the European institutions.
+It also travels up the river to the European institutions.
 This area’s a complete contrast to Petite-France – with ultra-modern glass buildings housing the European Parliament, European Court of Human Rights and Council of Europe.

-Look out from the cathedral
+Look out from Strasbourg cathedral

 From the top you can see as far as the Black Forest over the border in Germany on a clear day as well as having a bird’s eye view of the red roofs of the old city below.
 Back on ground level it’s worth popping inside the cathedral, especially on a sunny day when the light shines through the stained-glass windows.
 It also has one of the world’s largest astronomical clocks which strikes ‘noon’ (at 12.30pm!) with animated figures of the 12 Apostles parading in front of Jesus.

 Watch a light show

 Lights above, inside and under the arches help make it seem like the building has come to life.
 And at the cathedral the architecture was used really cleverly to make it seem like it was on fire or had demons crawling through the stained glass windows.
-I’d never seen anything like it – but you can get an idea from these videos of past shows at the Barrage and cathedral.
+I’d never seen anything like it – but you can get an idea from this video of a past show at the Barrage.